-Adjusts the relative levels of the left and right signals for this channel, effectively adjusting the left-right position of the overall stereo image.
-For Signature 12 and 12MTK consoles the balance is also adjusted across Group 1 (left) and 2 (right) when the channel is routed to GRP 1-2.
+Adjusts the relative levels of the left and right signals for this channel, effectively adjusting the left-right position of the overall stereo image across the Master Stereo Bus and odd/even Group pairings - according to routing selections.

-GRP 1-2 Route the channel output to Group 1 and 2 busses
+GRP 1-2 / 3-4 Route the channel output to Group busses

-Signature 12 and 12MTK only.
 The channel's PAN/BAL or BAL control determines the proportion of the signal across group pairs.
 CHANNEL CONTROLS > FX RETURN CONTROLS

-The stereo FX Return channel is fed from the output of the console's internal FX processor.
-It is a cut-down version of the normal stereo channel, without trim, EQ, or Aux 3 send.
-An example in use might be running a Reverb algorithm in the processor.
-Each individual channel's Aux 3/FX control will control how much of that source is present in the reverberant field generated by the processor; the FX return fader will then control the level of that whole reverberant field in the mix.
-FX send (though not the parallel Aux 3 sends) is always post-fade so an input channel's contribution to that reverberant field will be proportional to that channel's contribution to the main mix.
-On the Signature 12 and 12MTK models you could create a contribution exclusive to the reverb by not routing to the Master left/right bus (MST).
+A stereo FX Return channel is fed from the output of its internal FX processor.
+The Signature 16 has one FX Return channel and one FX processor.
+The Signature 22 and 22MTX have two.
+The FX Return channel is a cut-down version of the normal stereo channel, without trim, EQ, or an Aux send path back to its own processor's send bus (FX Return 1 does not have an Aux4/FX send).
+An example in use might be running a Reverb algorithm in the processor (FX 1 for Signature 22 and 22MTX).
+Each individual channel's Aux 4/FX control will control how much of that source is present in the reverberant field generated by the processor; the FX return fader will then control the level of that whole reverberant field in the mixes it is routed to (Main Stereo Bus, Group 1-2, 3-4).
+FX send is always post-fade so an input channel's contribution to that reverberant field will be proportional to that channel's contribution to a mix.